flashbots/suave-specs/specs/rigil/README.md

 SUAVE is a platform for building MEV applications like OFAs and block builders in a decentralized and private way.
 SUAVE is looking to create a new paradigm for computation, where computation can be private and run at the speed of block building.

 ---

+### Notes

+- The types in these Rigil specs are in Golang (for ease of updating and correctness, for now).
+Over time they might become Python and we might include automated spec-tests.

+---

 ### Design Goals

 ...